 First – What is Hard Water?

-Temporary hardness refers to hard water contaminated with bicarbonate compounds.
+Temporary hardness refers to water contaminated with bicarbonate compounds.
 Generally, the two most common bicarbonate compounds found in temporary hardness are magnesium bicarbonate and calcium bicarbonate.
 Bicarbonate compounds precipitate from water when you apply heat to the system.
 So, to get rid of temporary hardness, all you have to do is boil the water.

 Hard water is a known cause of several plumbing problems.
 Some of the more common problems associated with hard water include: